Drumore is a Grade II listed building in the Wrexham local planning authority area, Wales. First listed on 3 December 1973. House.

 Description

-Rubble stonework with a slate roof.
-Two storeys, 3 bays, lobby entry plan with a rear wing, probably contemporary.
-The main entrance is a C17 boarded and studded central door set in a staff-moulded frame, and with a half-brick relieving arch built in over.
-Three-light chamfered mullioned windows to both floors to the bays each side, 2-light window above the door.
-All windows have diagonal lead glazing.
-A dairy with a lowered floor has been added as a lean-to behind the N bay.
-All three gable ends blind.
+Drumore is a two-storey building constructed of rubble stonework and topped with a slate roof.
+It features three bays and a lobby entry plan, with a rear wing that is likely from the same period.
+The main entrance consists of a 17th-century boarded and studded central door, set within a staff-moulded frame and topped by a half-brick relieving arch.
+On both floors, there are three-light chamfered mullioned windows in the bays on either side of the entrance, and a two-light window above the door.
+All windows are fitted with diagonal lead glazing.
+A dairy with a lowered floor has been added as a lean-to at the back of the northern bay, and all three gable ends of the building are blind.

-The front door opens facing the axial stack.
-The room to the left has 2 deeply chamfered cross beams with bold ogee stops, and refixed C17 panelling on the end wall.
-The fireplace has a deep fire lintel, the soffit of which has been cut away, and the interior remodelled in the C20.
-Imprint for a fire crane.
-The equivalent room at the N end, now a parlour, has plastered cross beams, and a later fireplace in the original position.
-The kitchen in the rear wing has one cross ceiling beam and dog-leg stair, and is enclosed in a timber framed partition with wattle and daub infill on the upper level.
-A secondary stair was introduced, probably in the early C19 when the house was subdivided.
+Inside, the front door opens towards the axial stack.
+The room to the left features two deeply chamfered cross beams with bold ogee stops and reattached 17th-century panelling on the end wall.
+The fireplace in this room has a deep fire lintel, although the soffit has been cut away, and the interior was remodeled in the 20th century, leaving an imprint for a fire crane.
+The corresponding room at the northern end, now used as a parlour, has plastered cross beams and a later fireplace in its original position.
+The kitchen located in the rear wing contains one cross ceiling beam and a dog-leg stair, enclosed by a timber-framed partition with wattle and daub infill on the upper level.
+A secondary stair was likely added in the early 19th century when the house was subdivided.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.